 In this mode Bound States is both smart and dumb.
 It is smart because it can solve Schrödinger's Equation.
-For any energy it creates a wave function with smooth connections at each boundary.
+For any energy it creates a wave function with the continuity conditions met at each boundary.
 It is dumb because it pays no attention to physics.
 The wave function may not make sense.

+A-1.
 To think about the physics consider the location of an electron in an atom.
 Is that electron likely to be near the nucleus or very far away?

-Now, look at the wave function in Figure 9-2.
+Now, look at the wave function in Figure 2.

-Figure 9-2: An unacceptable wave function.
-The vertical marks on the axis are the edge of the atom.
+Figure 2: An unacceptable wave function.
+The vertical marks on the axis are the edge of the model atom.